TMCee/tmc-client/README.md

 Commands
 --------
-* `tmc list courses` or shortly `tmc list` lists all available courses for configured TMC-server
+*  `tmc list`, short for `tmc list courses`, lists all available courses for configured TMC-server
 * `tmc init <coursename>` will initialize a folder for your course to your working directory
 * `tmc list exercises` lists all available exercises for the current working course (working dir)
 * `tmc download <exercisename>` will download all files of the specified exercise to the current course directory